Drop off and pick up solutions for parents working non-standard hours

 A successful 'out-of-hours childcare arrangement will work best with careful planning and communication.

 It pays to look at your working week alongside your child's schedule, factor in any extracurricular activities, and then identify the days and times that you need care.
 Recognise too that the best-laid plans may have to change.
-Keep the lines of communication open and factor in some flexibility with your carer.
+Keep the lines of communication open and factor in some flexibility with your carer, knowing that your child is in safe hands during drop-off and pick-up times.

 And remember – whether you work nine to five or five to nine, there is a way to make childcare work for your family.